INTRODUCING YOUR DOG TO THE CRATE: STEP BY STEP

 - Keep moving it a little farther away every couple of days.

 - Do this until the crate is where you want it.

 Film your dog while you’re gone.
 That way you can tell if puppy is staying calm in their cage.

-You may also want to leave them a safe, stimulating toy to pass the time with.
+You may also want to leave them a safe, stimulating toy to pass the time.
 Something like a Kong® toy stuffed with food would do the trick.